siegeon/magic.lambda.scheduler/README.md

 A background thread will be used for executing scheduled tasks, and only _one_ background thread - Which implies that no tasks will ever be executing in parallel, to avoid thread starvation, due to logical errors in your schedules.
-All tasks are executed asynchronously, implying the execution thread will be released back to the operating system, as the thread is waiting for IO data, from socket connections, etc.
+All tasks are executed asynchronously, implying the execution thread will be released back to the operating system, as the thread is waiting for IO data, from socket connections, etc - Assuming you use the async slots where relevant.

 When a repeating task has finished executed, the next due date for the task's execution will be calculated using its interval pattern - Implying that if you use a 5 second pattern, the schedule for its next execution, will be